postmanlabs/pmquickstarts/site/pmguides/src/galaxy_testing_and_automation/galaxy_testing_and_automation.md

 Set a global variable with the value of the property `orderId` from the response, so that we can reference it in another request.

-**Send** the request and check the global variable values using the eye button–**Save** this request.
+**Send** the request and check the global variable values using the eye button–-**Save** this request.

 You will be able to use the variable in the next request `4.
 Get order`, as a path parameter instead of the hardcoded value.

 ### Step 1: Send dynamic data

 When you send data to an API in Postman, you can generate values when the request runs using dynamic variables.
-Edit the value of the **Body** data `customer` property to send a random company name–inside the quotes, start typing `{{$` to see the available dynamic variables.
-Choose `randomCompanyName`–the reference is exactly like any other variable but with the `$` character at the start, like this: `{{$randomThing}}`
+Edit the value of the **Body** data `customer` property to send a random company name–-inside the quotes, start typing `{{$` to see the available dynamic variables.
+Choose `randomCompanyName`–-the reference is exactly like any other variable but with the `$` character at the start, like this: `{{$randomThing}}`

 **Send** the request a few times, checking the **Console** to see what Postman sent each time (open the `POST` request entry &gt; **Request Body** to see the JSON).